I2RDL2/ASTAR-3D/README.md

 ## Video Demonstration

-Please click the following .gif to be directed to the video demonstration of our dataset!
+Please click the following .gif and get ready to be directed to the video demonstration of our dataset !

 [![A glimpse of A*3D datset](https://j.gifs.com/BNOJGW.gif)](https://www.youtube.com/watch?v=9LjFbnIvzwg)